-Refilling the rear brake fluid reservoir
+Refilling the rear brake fluid reservoir \

-Remove the screws 1 and take off the cover 2 and diaphragm 3.
-The brake pistons must be pushed back to their basic position.
+Remove the screws • and take off the cover • and diaphragm •.The brake pistons must be pushed back to their basic position.
 Fill DOT 5.1 brake fluid (e.g. Motorex Brake Fluid DOT 5.1) up to 8 mm under the upper edge of the reservoir.

-Remount the diaphragm, cover and screws.
+Remount the diaphragm, cover and screws and actuate the foot brake lever until you feel the point of pressure again.
 Wipe any overflowing or spilled brake fluid off with water.

-- NEVER USE DOT5 BRAKE FLUID!
+- ACTUATE THE FOOT BRAKE LEVER UNTIL YOU FEEL THE POINT OF PRESSURE AGAIN. - NEVER USE DOT5 BRAKE FLUID!
 IT IS BASED ON SILICONE OIL AND OF A PURPLE COLOR.
 SEALS AND BRAKE HOSES MUST BE ESPECIALLY ADAPTED TO IT. - STORE BRAKE FLUID OUT OF REACH OF CHILDREN. - Brake fluid can cause skin irritation.
 Avoid contact with skin and eyes.
 If you get brake fluid in your eyes, rinse with plenty of water and consult a doctor.